bwplotka/my/web/content/posts/sig-obs-tl.md

 ![CNCF Landscape: How to manage this open source machine?](/images/blog/sig-obs-tl/landscape.png)

-The popularity of the CNCF universe is undoubtedly high, last largest pre-COVID conference in San Diego in 2019 had nearly 10k physical (!) attendees.
+The popularity of the CNCF universe is undoubtedly high.
+The last pre-COVID CNCF conference was in San Diego in 2019, and it was one the largest.
+It had nearly 10k physical (!) attendees.
-Looking at [latest stats](https://all.devstats.cncf.io/d/1/activity-repository-groups?panelId=4&fullscreen&orgId=1&var-period=h&var-repogroups=All), the activity in all CNCF's Projects on just GitHub (code, reviews, comments) every hour is 500 on average with peaks up to 1k.
-And that does not even count activity in thousands of open source libraries that we depend on, tools and projects related to the main repositories, and all non-GitHub activity like participating or organizing events (meetups, conferences), mentoring, teaching, etc.
+Looking at [the latest stats](https://all.devstats.cncf.io/d/1/activity-repository-groups?panelId=4&fullscreen&orgId=1&var-period=h&var-repogroups=All), the activity in all CNCF's Projects on just GitHub (code, reviews, comments) every hour is 500 on average with peaks up to 1k.
+And that does not even count activity in thousands of open source dependencies on, tools and projects related to the main repositories, and all non-GitHub activity like participating or organizing events (meetups, conferences), mentoring, teaching, etc.

 ![Peak of 1k hourly activities on main GitHub repos?
 That gives a single, meaningful human contribution event every 3.5999928 seconds!](/images/blog/sig-obs-tl/cncfactivity.png)